akuklev/HOCC/finitism.md

-ERA can be formulated not only above the language and basic rules of first order logic, but also as a stanalone [quantifer-free and logic-free calculus](https://en.wikipedia.org/wiki/Primitive_recursive_arithmetic#Logic-free_calculus) involving only functional symbols and judgements of the form “$P = Q$”.
-If one manages to state the definitional axioms for $V$ in ∀∃-form, it will be also possible to formulate $CGB_{<ω}$ as a standalone quantifier-free and logic-free calculus with “P ∈ Q“ and “P ⊃ Q“ being the only types of judgements.
+ERA can be formulated not only above the language and basic rules of first order logic, but also as a stanalone [quantifer-free and logic-free calculus](https://en.wikipedia.org/wiki/Primitive_recursive_arithmetic#Logic-free_calculus) involving only functional symbols and judgements of the form “ $P = Q$ ”.
+If one manages to state the definitional axioms for $V$ in ∀∃-form, it will be also possible to formulate $CGB_{<ω}$ as a standalone quantifier-free and logic-free calculus with “ $P ∈ Q$ “ and “ $P ⊃ Q$ “ being the only types of judgements.

 § Machine-checkable metatheoretical proofs